 \section{Conclusion}

 This paper presented a method to address two related tasks in outdoor applications: evaluating spatially-dependent environmental hypotheses and reducing the number of samples to characterize a \ac{QOI}.
 The method simultaneously evaluates the quality of multiple hypotheses about linear dependence between quantities after every sample.
-Furthermore, it adapts its learning to the quality of each hypothesis: good hypotheses increase the amount of information gained from each sample and poor hypotheses have no effect after a few samples.
-Hypotheses identified as high quality can more confidently be used in further outdoor applications.
+Furthermore, it adapts its learning to the quality of each hypothesis: good hypotheses increase the amount of information gained from each sample and poor hypotheses lose effect after a few samples.
+Hypotheses identified as high-quality can more confidently be used in further outdoor applications.

 This system is suitable for in-situ information gathering on robotic platforms, though the use of this method with real data requires extra considerations.
 Effective operation is currently limited to linear correlations on a global scale.
 Future work will investigate nonlinear correlations and correlations on multiple length-scales.